 Yet despite numerous advances, China’s rise is not complete and its capabilities remain uneven.
 By some standards China is a developed country, yet in other ways it is still developing.
 Moreover, the nature of Chinese power is poorly understood.
 These unknowns result in misrepresentations of China’s position within the international community, which contribute to the uncertainty over the implications of China’s rise.
 ChinaPower addresses this problem by providing our users with the necessary tools to compare Chinese power with that of other countries.

 Power as a concept is nebulous.
 Therefore, ChinaPower offers a clear statement of how we conceptualize power throughout the website.
 In broad terms, ChinaPower examines five interrelated categories of Chinese power: military, economic, technological, social, and international image.
 Since Chinese power cannot be evaluated in a vacuum, each element of power is compared with other relevant countries.

 At the heart of ChinaPower are exploratory questions specifically developed to illuminate the different aspects of Chinese power.
-The questions include, among others, How does China’s first aircraft carrier stack up?
-How is China shaping the global economic order?
-How web-connected is China?
+The questions include, among others, How Is China Expanding its Infrastructure to Project Power Along its Western Borders?
+Is China’s Covid-19 Diplomacy Succeeding?
+What Does China Really Spend on its Military?
 Engaging with such questions, users will have the necessary tools to explore the evolution of Chinese power and the implications of China’s rise.

 In this way, ChinaPower uses data visualization and expert analysis to unpack the complexity of Chinese power.
 The data that drives our visualizations has been carefully selected to enhance our users’ understanding of Chinese power.
 To ensure the reliability of our data, each indicator has been reviewed by our expert steering committee.
 All data utilized by ChinaPower that is not otherwise copyrighted or protected is freely downloadable through our data repository.